nushell/nushell/CONTRIBUTING.md

 In general the maintainers **squash** all changes of your PR into a single commit when merging.

 This keeps a clean enough linear history, while not forcing you to conform to a too strict style while iterating in your PR or fixing small problems.
-As an added benefit the commits on `main` branch are tied to any technical discussion that happened in the PR through their `#1234` issue number.
+As an added benefit the commits on the `main` branch are tied to the discussion that happened in the PR through their `#1234` issue number.

 > **Note**
-> **Pro advice:** In certain circumstances we can agree on rebase-merging a particularly large but connected PR as a series of atomic commits onto the `main` branch to ensure we can more easily revert or bisect particular aspects.
+> **Pro advice:** In some circumstances, we can agree on rebase-merging a particularly large but connected PR as a series of atomic commits onto the `main` branch to ensure we can more easily revert or bisect particular aspects.

 ### A good PR makes a change!

-As a result of this PR-centric strategy and the general goal that the reviewers should easily understand your change the PR title and description matters a great deal!
+As a result of this PR-centric strategy and the general goal that the reviewers should easily understand your change, the **PR title and description matters** a great deal!

-Make sure your description is concise but contains all relevant information and context.
+Make sure your description is **concise** but contains all relevant information and context.
-This means demonstrating what changes, ideally through nushell code or output examples.
+This means demonstrating what changes, ideally through nushell code or output **examples**.
-Furthermore technical documentation you used or instructions for folks that want to play around with your change can help make the review process much easier.
+Furthermore links to technical documentation or instructions for folks that want to play with your change make the review process much easier.

 > **Note**
-> Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits or impact on the users.
+> Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits and impact on the users.

 #### A PR should limit itself to a single functional change or related set of same changes.

-Mixing different changes in the same PR will make the review process much harder and the PR might get stuck on one aspect while we would actually like to see another change land.
-Furthermore in case we are forced to revert a change, mixing and matching different aspects will make fixing bugs or regressions much harder.
+Mixing different changes in the same PR will make the review process much harder.
+A PR might get stuck on one aspect while we would actually like to land another change.
+Furthermore, if we are forced to revert a change, mixing and matching different aspects makes fixing bugs or regressions much harder.

 Thus, please try to **separate out unrelated changes**!
 **Don't** mix unrelated refactors with a potentially contested change.